-A day at the beach with kids is not far from camping by the water, and taking inspiration from camping equipment can be surprisingly helpful.
-A pop-up beach tent provides a welcome, semi-sheltered place to take a break from the waves and the sun, especially for young kids who can’t take much sun.
-Few things ruin a beach day like a burning, peeling, crying kid, and sun protection isn’t all that beach tents are good for.
-They provide a portable baby changing space, a shady spot for naps, or even an impromptu shelter from any inclement weather that rolls your way.
-Baby beach tents, in particular, are specially designed to keep the smallest members of your family safe and happy.
+Few things ruin a beach day like a burning, peeling, crying kid.
+A pop-up beach tent provides a welcome, semi-sheltered place to take a break from the waves and the rays, especially for young kids who can’t take much sun.
+The best beach tents serve as a portable baby changing space, a shady spot for naps, or even an impromptu shelter from any inclement weather that rolls your way.
+Baby beach tents, in particular, are especially designed to keep the smallest members of your family safe and happy.

 This tent comes complete with a floor and windows and sets up in less than a minute, allowing parents the ability to establish a home base quickly and efficiently.
 The large front floor patio also acts as a wall when needed, letting you close off the front if it’s time for naps or changing.
 The wraparound windows mean you can always keep an eye on the kids.
 This beach tent is airy and breezy, but not waterproof, so it's probably not the best tent in areas prone to sudden rain showers.

 This hybrid umbrella-beach tent is the ideal item for families who are looking for a spot to escape the mid-days rays, but don’t want to set up a larger shelter.
 It’s super portable; just strap it to the side of a small pack and voila: instant shelter when needed.
 It’s made from durable polyester fabric and its large roll-down side panels can drop for extra protection, and its zippered windows allow for airflow.
 It only offers shelter for two, or three if you don’t mind squeezing together, and does not have a floor.